jonfk/advent-code-2019/2024/NOTES.md

 ended up pretty simple too.
 I still had issues with number overflowing which required me to use long instead of int for the result.

+# Day 12

+Day 12 was another grid based problem where each cell represented a plot with a plant that can be aggregated to a region if they touch similar plots.
+Part was was simply counting the area and perimeter which was fairly straight forward.

+Part 2 was somewhat frustrating because instead of the perimeter it was the sides of each region that needed to be counted.
+I did figure out that it was a corner counting thing but my mind simply glazed over thinking about each case, I ended up trying out claude to get the solution but I don't know if it was because of my code or my explanation that were wrong but I could simply not prompt it to get the right solution.
+I ended up having to implement the corner cases myself, it was only 8 conditions but I hate these kind of problems.
+I guess I should try better and think them through.
+I wasted a bunch of time in the end on this because I kept prompting instead of stopping and thinking about it myself.
+Once I did that, the solution was actually pretty straight forward.

+I also learned that I had been abusing record classes for mutable data.
+The are primarily meant for immutable data which is why the fields are final.
+Shows an area where Java is lacking where it can't make things fully immutable when needed.
+Such as when I used a Map<> in a record, I could update it but not an int.
+It is definitely user error here, I could also have read the docs more closely, but the language should be able to indicate that to me better too.
+I ended up using plain classes instead but that showed me again how verbose Java is again.